joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

 ﻿v1.0.9
 ===========
 Added
   Setlength(), setheight() and setwidth() to the standard limpet library Five more primitives, staircase, squiggle, cross block, right bracket and screw diver bit Two "Wedge" profiles added to path loft
   Cross grille with edge
   Setting for the minimum number of faces to be added for every primitive.

-Fixed
+  First cut of arc support in flexipath control
+  Key strokes + and - to scale selected object by percentage given in object properties window show number of vertices and faces on object properties page Fixed

 Changed
+  Platelet width from int to double to allow fractions of millimetres Changed key stroke for closing two selected objects from = to \
+  Replaced Spacetree in CutH tool by Octtree to deal with large vertex counts better

 v1.0.8